-The following list will celebrate the iconic desserts in films which contributed to the plot and will not factor in ceremonial occasions in a film such as birthdays, weddings and religious holidays.
+The following list will celebrate the iconic desserts in films that contributed to the plot and will not factor in ceremonial occasions in a film such as birthdays, weddings, and religious holidays.

 For integrity purposes, beverages and confectionery will not be included in this list.